SarahGathoni/alx-low_level_programming/0x0B-malloc_free/README.md

-function that concatenates all the arguments of your program.
+ a function that concatenates two strings.